 The division administers the veterinary resources program through eight individual units that work in conjunction to accomplish division objectives.
 The units are: the Office of the Chair of Veterinary Medicine, Clinical and Research Medicine, Collaborative Research, Animal Resources, Behavioral Management, Compliance and Training, Genetics and Genome Banking Core and the Biotelemetry Core.

-The Division consists of approximately 120 members including 13 full-time faculty, one laboratory animal medicine resident, veterinary and animal care technicians, enrichment technicians, laboratory technicians and administrative staff.
-In addition, the Division administers a Laboratory Animal Medicine residency program for veterinarians and trains approximately five veterinary student interns each year.
-The Chair of the Division is Rudolf P. Bohm, Jr., DVM, DACLAM, Associate Director and Chief Veterinary Medical Officer at the TNPRC and Professor of Clinical Medicine at the Tulane School of Medicine.
+The division consists of approximately 120 members including 13 full-time faculty, one laboratory animal medicine resident, veterinary and animal care technicians, enrichment technicians, laboratory technicians and administrative staff.
+In addition, the division administers a Laboratory Animal Medicine Residency Program for veterinarians and trains approximately five veterinary student interns each year.

 Much of the division's research focuses on improving physical and psychological health outcomes of captive and wild monkey populations.
 See select publications here.

 Kate Baker, PhD